elatella/jenkins-techlab/content/en/docs/18_openshift_pipeline/_index.en.md

 ### Install the plugin

-Install the **OpenShift Client Jenkins Plugin** to your Jenkins master.
+Install the **OpenShift Client Jenkins Plugin** to your Jenkins main.

 1. Search for `openshift-client`.